Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: A differentially private Greedy Learning Algorithm for Rule Lists

-The detailed proof is provided in Appendices~\ref{appendix:smooth-sensitivity-1} and~\ref{appendix:smooth-sensitivity-lambda} where we first prove it for $\Lambda = 1$ and generalize the proof for $\Lambda \in \mathbb{N}^*$.
-Crucially, recall that the smooth sensitivity is the same for any rule at a given position since we have proven that the smooth sensitivity of the Gini impurity only takes into account the number of elements left to be classified (and not how the rule captures them or not).
 Figure~\ref{fig:sensitivity} gives an overview on the amount of noise one has to add to the computed Gini impurity to get a target DP guarantee, using either global or smooth sensitivity.
-More precisely in this figure, we display the noise distortion generated for a fixed $\varepsilon=1$ by each DP mechanism as a function of the number of examples captured by the rule.
-Importantly, we observe how the use of smooth sensitivity allows to scale down the generated noise when considering more examples.
+More precisely in this figure, we display the noise distortion generated for a fixed $\varepsilon=1$ by each DP mechanism as a function of the number of samples captured by the rule.
+Importantly, we observe how the use of smooth sensitivity allows to scale down the generated noise when considering more samples.
 This is not the case for global sensitivity, which is dataset-independent.
+Overall, the noise added using smooth sensitivity is far inferior to the noise generated by a global sensitivity mechanism for a similar level of a privacy - which is a promising preliminary result for the implementation of a private model relying on the smooth sensitivity of the Gini Impurity.

-Many learning algorithms use a regularization parameter scaling with the length of the model to reduce overfitting~\cite{regularization}.
-In our case, apart from being a key factor for the smooth sensitivity, the minimum support leads to a better comprehensibility of the model (there can only be as many as $\frac{1}{\lambda}$ rules) and plays the role of the regularization parameter as it helps the model to not overfit.
+Many learning algorithms use a regularization parameter scaling with the size or complexity of the model to enhance interpretability and reduce overfitting~\cite{regularization}.
+In our case, apart from being a key factor for the smooth sensitivity computation, the minimum support also leads to a better comprehensibility of the resulting rule list by encouraging its sparsity, as there can only be as many as $\frac{1}{\lambda}$ rules where $\lambda$ is the relative minimum support defined as $\lambda = \frac{\Lambda}{\norm{1}{x}}$.
+It also plays the role of a regularization parameter as it helps the model to not overfit.
+Note that other types of rule lists learning algorithms, such as the \texttt{CORELS} exact method, also consider a regularization term based on the number of rules within the built rule list.